You need a great website or logo design, right? We all need it.

 Be realistic about time and schedule.
 A simple web page can be completed in a short delivery time, but a more complicated and large-scale one can take hundreds of hours of work.

-Research and answer these questions:
+Research and answer these questions for the logo design:

 - What do you need?
 Is a web page among your marketing plan?